Backup Strategies for Wedding Photographers

 Important Note for Lightroom Classic Users

-One last important thing to be aware of with BackBlaze is that large files (defined as bigger than 100mb) are not backed up more often than once every three days.
-In other words, if you have a large file that was backed up on a Monday, and you work on that file throughout the next several days, all of those revisions will not be backed up.
-Only after three days since the last backup of that file have passed (so, Thursday in this example) will the file be backed up again.
+One last important thing to be aware of with BackBlaze is that large files (defined as bigger than 100mb) are not backed up more often than once approximately every two days.
+In other words, if you have a large file that was backed up on a Monday, and you work on that file throughout the day or two, all of those revisions will not be backed up.
+Only after two days since the last backup of that file have passed (so, Wednesday in this example) will the file be backed up again.

 Why?
 The stated purpose of this limitation at least somewhat makes sense.
 If you have a large file that is repeatedly being modified, re-uploading repeatedly throughout the day would consume a lot of your upstream bandwidth (though it's possible that deduplication would reduce the actual amount of data that needed to be transferred).
 I would prefer for this to be a user-configurable setting, but it's not a deal-killer.

-The most significant impact this would have on me is with my Lightroom catalog file... if the file had been backed up the day before, then I spent an entire day editing a 2000-photo wedding, I wouldn't be too happy if my SSD failed the next day and my updated catalog file had not been backed up because three days had not yet passed.
-Granted, this scenario is extraordinarily unlikely for me, because I maintain multiple local backups... recovering files from BackBlaze is my option of last resort, and if it has come to that, it means something really catastrophic has happened, and losing a day of work will be the least of my concerns.
+The most significant impact this would have on me is with my Lightroom catalog file... if the file had just been backed up, then I spent an entire day or two editing a 2000-photo wedding, I wouldn't be too happy if my SSD failed suddenly and my updated catalog file had not been backed up because two full days had not yet passed.
+Granted, this scenario is extraordinarily unlikely for me, because I maintain multiple local backups... recovering files from BackBlaze is my option of last resort, and if it has come to that, it likely means something really catastrophic has happened, and losing a day or two of editing work would be the least of my concerns.

 But still, there is an easy workaround.
-Lightroom Classic has an option to automatically prompt you to backup your catalog file upon quitting, with various intervals (once a month, once a week, or once a day) being options, or you can set it to do this every time you quit the app.
+Lightroom Classic has an option to automatically prompt you to locally backup your catalog file upon quitting (preferably on a different drive), with various intervals (once a month, once a week, or once a day) being options, or you can set it to do this every time you quit the app.
 That's how I have mine set.
 So, every time I quit Lightroom, it prompts me to backup the catalog file, which saves a ZIP-compressed copy of the catalog to a specified location (it remembers the last-used location, so you don't need to select this every time), with each backup being stored in a folder named with the date and time.

-Because each of these backups is a new file, the three-day limitation does not apply, and each of them will be backed up.
+Because each of these backups is a new file, the two-day limitation does not apply, and each of them will be backed up.
+The compressed files are only about 150-200mb each, so as long as you have a reasonably fast internet connection, this will not have a significant impact on your upstream bandwidth.
 The only thing you need to remember to do is periodically clean out this folder by deleting older backups (otherwise, they will just build up perpetually).
 There's a Lightroom plugin called Lightroom Backup Cleaner that can automatically delete these older backups, but it has not been updated in quite some time, and I was unable to get it to work in the current version of Lightroom.
 So, I just manually clean out this folder once a month or so.

 Interested in trying BackBlaze?
 Sign up with this link and we'll both get one month of service for free!